Quicr/laps/docs/relay-protocol.md

 Loop prevention is performed by not forwarding `subscribe_info` messages that have already been seen and by not sending the subscribe back to the one that originated it.

-Withdraw of `subscribe_info` is sent by the node that received the MoQT unsubscribe.
+Withdraw of `subscribe_info` is sent by the node that received the MOQT unsubscribe.
 Withdraws are sent in the same fashion as advertisements to control peers.

 > [!NOTE]